-UNDP will prepare data on activities and output in regular monthly and quarterly reports based on input from the implementing partners and the contractors.
-To the extent possible, the monitoring and evaluation process will be participatory, engaging community members benefiting from the subprojects.
-A baseline survey and end-line beneficiary survey will be carried out to measure who and to what extent people benefit from the subprojects as well as how it affects their lives in both social and economic terms.
-The Monitoring and Evaluation (M&E) system will target the documentation of case studies capturing the impact of the project on communities, considering gender, impacts on vulnerable or marginalized groups and host communities.
+UNDP prepared data on activities and output in regular monthly and quarterly reports based on input from the implementing partners and the contractors.
+To the extent possible, the monitoring and evaluation process are participatory, engaging community members benefiting from the subprojects.
+A baseline survey and endline beneficiary survey are carried out to measure who and to what extent people benefit from the subprojects as well as how it affects their lives in both social and economic terms.
+The Monitoring and Evaluation (M&E) system target the documentation of case studies capturing the impact of the project on communities, considering gender, impacts on vulnerable or marginalized groups and host communities.

-26. Third Party Monitoring
+25. Third Party Monitoring

-An independent Third-Party Monitoring will be hired by UNDP to monitor the implementation of E&S instruments.
+An independent Third-Party Monitoring has been hired by UNDP to monitor the implementation of E&S instruments.
 The overall objective of independent monitoring is to provide a periodic independent evaluation of the results of implementing the environmental and social risk/impact management objectives, such as the changes in living standards and employment, income rehabilitation and the social basis of those affected, effectiveness, impacts and sustainability of entitlements, the need for additional measures to minimize the damage (if any).
 TPM will be responsible for carrying out environmental sampling, monitoring and marking report during subproject implementation.

-27. Reporting back to stakeholder groups
+26. Reporting back to stakeholder groups